mufernando/hyde/_posts/16-06-22-dealing-with-processes.md

 $ kill -9 PID
 ```

 This covers the basics of process management.
-But when putting process to the background, don't forget to redirect the **stderr** (`$ exampleprogram input.txt > output.txt 2>stderr.txt &`), otherwise you will loose valuable information!
+But when putting process to the background, don't forget to redirect the **stderr** (`$ exampleprogram input.txt > output.txt 2>stderr.txt &`), otherwise you will lose valuable information!